jacksonwilliampluskota/GamePlatformOF/README.md

 # GamePlatformOF

-Platform Game make in OpenFramework
+Platform Game maker in OpenFramework

 ## Getting Started

-Firs you need save the project in /Documents
+First you will need to save the project in /Documents

 ### Prerequisites

-You nedd download Openframework install linux gcc6 or later.
+You need to download Openframework and install linux gcc6 or later.
 Work only linux.
 Save openframework in "/Downloads"

 ```
 https://openframeworks.cc/download/